Be critical of the digital world

 - Can you make use of the information and put it into context?

-First Draft News provide lots of videos and tools to help you verify what you find on Instagram, Facebook, Google, Youtube and more.
+- First Draft News - videos and tools to help you verify what you find on Instagram, Facebook, Google, Youtube and more.

-There are also several fact checking websites including:
+There are also fact checking websites such as: